-- 3710 The successful application of management relies on the monitoring and reporting aspects of management - to enable the control aspect.
-Monitoring in the context of management consists of measuring values of 3711 - managed aspects and evaluating that measurement in relationship to some expectation.
-Monitoring in a 3712 SOA ecosystem is enabled through the use of mechanisms by resources for exposing managed aspects.
-3713 - 3714 In the SOA framework, this mechanism may be a service for obtaining the measurement.
-Alternatively, - the measurement may be monitored by means of event generation containing updated values of the 3715 - 3716 managed aspect.

-- 3717 Approaches to monitoring may use a polling strategy in which the measurements are requested from - resources in periodic intervals, in a pull strategy in which the measurements are requested from 3718 - resources at random times, or in a push strategy in which the measurements are supplied by the resource 3719 - without request.
-The push strategy can be used in a periodic update approach or in an 'update on 3720 - 3721 change' approach.
-Management services must be capable of handling these different approaches to - monitoring.
-3722
+- 3655 The successful application of management relies on the monitoring and reporting aspects of management - to enable the control aspect.
+Monitoring in the context of management consists of measuring values of - managed aspects and evaluating that measurement in relationship to some expectation.
+Monitoring in a SOA ecosystem is enabled through the use of mechanisms by resources for exposing managed aspects. - 5000 Do A coopy and the tribute in the tribute of the coopy and the coopy are coopy and the coopy an - In the SOA framework, this mechanism may be a service for obtaining the measurement.
+Alternatively, - 3660 the measurement may be monitored by means of event generation containing updated values of the - 3661 managed aspect. - 3662 Approaches to monitoring may use a polling strategy in which the measurements are requested from - 3663 resources in periodic intervals, in a pull strategy in which the measurements are requested from - resources at random times, or in a push strategy in which the measurements are supplied by the resource - 3665 without request.
+The push strategy can be used in a periodic update approach or in an 'update on - 3666 change' approach.
+Management services must be capable of handling these different approaches to - 3667 monitoring.

-- 3723 Reporting is the complement to monitoring.
+- Reporting is the complement to monitoring.
 Where monitoring is responsible for obtaining measurements, - reporting is responsible for distributing those measurements to interested stakeholders.
-The separation 3724 - 3725 between monitoring and reporting is made to include the possibility that data obtained through monitoring - 3726 might not be used until an event impacting the ecosystem occurs or the measurement requires further processing to be useful.
-In the SOA framework, reporting is provided using services for requesting 3727 - 3728 measurement reports.
-These reports may consist of raw measurement data, formatted collections of data, - 3729 or the results of analysis performed on measurement data from collections of different managed aspects. - 3730 Reporting is also used to support logging and auditing capabilities, where the reporting mechanisms - 3731 create log or audit entries.
+The separation - 3670 between monitoring and reporting is made to include the possibility that data obtained through monitoring - might not be used until an event impacting the ecosystem occurs or the measurement requires further - 3672 processing to be useful.
+In the SOA framework, reporting is provided using services for requesting - 3673 measurement reports.
+These reports may consist of raw measurement data, formatted collections of data, - or the results of analysis performed on measurement data from collections of different managed aspects. - 3675 Reporting is also used to support logging and auditing capabilities, where the reporting mechanisms - 3676 create log or audit entries.